 In this tutorial I want to show you some samples of Advanced DAX calculations in Power BI.
 After going through the basics, I’ll now demonstrate some advanced functions and formulas that are key to computing more complicated calculations.

 I won’t cover every formula or function, but instead I’ll give you an overview of a few ideas so you can explore what DAX can do.
+You may watch the full video of this tutorial at the bottom of this blog.

 Filtering Data By Date Using The Slicer